top of page

 The Real Problem: What Happens After 6–12 Months

+PPF coatings rarely fail immediately.
+In fact, most look their best during the first few months.
 The real issue typically surfaces after the coating begins to degrade, which for most products occurs within 6–12 months, depending on climate, washing habits, and exposure.
+This is where long-term problems can emerge.

 Uneven Surface Behavior